 This film in particular interestingly plays into post-racialism while still exhibiting some degree of authentic colorconsciousness.
 Although Charlene fits a couple of black stereotypes, Peter and his children learn, over the course of the film, that she is not dangerous, inherently violent, ignorant, or irate.
 She’s a real person who happened to fall into the wrong crowd.
 But this lesson is on a severely individual scale, since there is no mention of the ways in which a black person falls into the prison system, nor are there any other significant black characters incorporated into the world of Peter and his family despite their new perception of black people.
 At the same time, Peter’s coworker, Howie, displays textbook signs of fetishization of Charlene.
 In the scene where they first meet, Charlene executes a classic “model sequence” where she swishes her hips, flips her hair, and licks her lips because she knows Howie is watching with his mouth agape.
 Howie proceeds to invite her for a “smart cocktail” by the pool with a sexual prowess in his demeanor.
 Their relationship progresses from here as Howie works with Peter to help Charlene clear her name, but the development is very physical, and less rooted in Charlene’s personality.
-Charlene represents black people as a unit because besides the antagonist who allegedly framed her for a crime, she is the only person of color that each of the characters have contact with.
+Charlene represents black people as a unit because she is the only person of color that each of the characters have contact with, besides the antagonist who allegedly framed her for a crime.
 Therefore, it’s likely that Howie’s impression of her distorts her into a rare phenomena, rather than an ordinary girl who happens to be black.

+Conclusion

+From my analysis one could conclude that post-racial narratives incorporate harmful stereotypes in attempts to make authentic characters, silence people of color by excluding larger narratives of social and historical oppression, ignore the influences of privilege on heroic storylines, and include lessons on racism and oppression on a largely individual scale.
+All of the films cited in this paper have the intent to be awakening and uplifting, and while many of them portray accurate storylines, there is also room for improvement in some of the characters and plot development.
+They aim to challenge the audience to think about their prejudices, but at the same time incorporate stereotypes and colorblindness to a fault.